rxweb/rxweb/docs/reactive-form-validators/validation-decorators/compose.md

 ---
 title: compose
-description: Compose validation {{validatorType}} is used to apply multiple validations on a particular field.
+description: Compose validation {{validatorType}} is used to apply multiple validations on a particular formControl.
 author: rxcontributortwo
 category: form-validations
-type:tabs
+type: tabs
 linktitle: compose
 ---
 # When to use